ma-laforge/CMDimData.jl/doc/plotting.md

 	#Import CMDimData/EasyPlot facilities
 	using CMDimData
 	using CMDimData.EasyPlot
-	EasyPlot.@importbackend EasyPlotInspect #To render plots with InspectDR
+	CMDimData.@includepkg EasyPlotInspect #To render plots with InspectDR

 	#Create an object to tell EasyPlot how to render plots (with InspectDR backend)
 	pdisp = EasyPlotInspect.PlotDisplay() #<:EasyPlotDisplay